 ||Arrays and linked lists.

 ||Lists (Vectors and array lists).

 Work for the course and grading policy:

-The work for this course includes two tests, labs, in-class
+The work for this course includes class participation, readings, two

-assignments, readings and homeworks.
-The bulk of your work will be on
+(usually 10).
+The bulk of your work will be in the labs.
+Lab

 assignment will be due one week after it is assigned (unless otherwise

 specified in class).
 The lab assignment must be turned in